 Program:

-I. Listen here to works made at last year's workshop by Victoria Fenner, Yan St-Onge, Troy Ouellette and Anton Pickard
+I. Listen here to works made at the 2023 workshop by Victoria Fenner, Yan St-Onge, Troy Ouellette and Anton Pickard